mariamar95/jan-hackathon/README.md

 ### Future Features

 - #### Download Data
-  - Users have the option to export and download a pdf file of their data after using the calculator
+  - Users have the option to export and download a pdf file of their data after using the calculator.
 - #### User Login
-  - Users have the option to create an account where they can easily save and adjust their details
+  - Users have the option to create an account where they can easily save and adjust their details.
 - #### Convert Currency
   - Once the user has used the calculator their will have they option to automatically convert all figures to a different currency.
 As we did not have the time to add this functionality on the finished app, we decided to add a separate currency convertor bellow the calculators.